- Oops!Something went wrong.Please try again later.

 Does Farmers National Banc Have A Relatively High Or Low P/E For Its Industry?

 Farmers National Banc's P/E tells us that market participants think its prospects are roughly in line with its industry.
-The company could surprise by performing better than average, in the future.
-Checking factors such as director buying and selling. could help you form your own view on if that will happen.
+If the company has better than average prospects, then the market might be underestimating it.
+I would further inform my view by checking insider buying and selling., among other things.

 How Growth Rates Impact P/E Ratios